gonfva/gonfva.github.io/content/en/blog/2012-08-14-a-great-experience-applying-to-position_14.md

   - Jobs
 ---

-In my previous post I explained [a great experience applying for a position](https://gonzalo.f-v.es/blog/2012-08-13-a-great-experience-applying-to-position/).
-In this post I wanted to share what lessons I've learnt from that experience.</span>
+In my previous post I explained [a great experience applying for a position]({{< ref "2012-08-13-a-great-experience-applying-to-position">}}).
+In this post I wanted to share what lessons I've learnt from that experience.